ashutoshsingh1311/restaurantmanagementsystem/README.md

 4. **Set up the JDK Compiler to 17.0.9.**
 5. **Run the application within the IDE.**

-Alternatively, download the repository as a zip file, extract it, and open the project with Apache NetBeans IDE 19.
+### Option 2: Download ZIP

+1. **Download ZIP:** Click on the "Code" button, then select "Download ZIP".
+2. **Extract Files:** Extract all the files from the downloaded ZIP.
+3. **Open Apache NetBeans:** Launch Apache NetBeans IDE 19.
+4. **Open Project:** Click on "Open Folder/Project" and select the extracted folder.
+5. **Run the Application:** Execute the file to run the application.

 ## Usage